-The host NA (or Regional Delivery Teams for Educational Programmes for Seminar Camp staff) then reviews the material and it is up to the person in the host NA, who is responsible for staff selection to confirm the choice and offer the position to the applicant.
+The host NA then reviews the material and it is up to the person in the host NA, who is responsible for staff selection to confirm the choice and offer the position to the applicant.

 Host NAs must advise the IO of any international staff they are inviting.